scalablecory/recipes/Smoky Sausage & White Bean Soup with Charred Corn and Crispy Shallots.md

 11. After soup has simmered for 15 minutes, remove the bay leaf and add in the browned sausage and charred corn.
 Stir to combine and simmer for an additional 5 minutes.

-12. Taste and broth and season with additional salt as needed.
+12. Taste broth and season with additional salt as needed.

 ## Serving